Asian Peanut Spaghetti Squash Stir-Fry, a low-carb healthy spaghetti squash recipe full of flavor!

-To make up for all the holiday and Christmas cookie recipes I’m about to throw at you over the next couple of weeks, I thought I’d first start off with a healthy recipe!
-I don’t know why I don’t cook more with spaghetti squash.
-It’s easy to make and delicious!
+A healthy spaghetti squash recipe for you today!
+This easy and healthy Asian Peanut Spaghetti Squash Stir-Fry recipe is to make up for all the holiday and Christmas cookie recipes I’m about to throw at you over the next couple of weeks!
+I don’t know why I don’t come up with more healthy spaghetti squash recipes!
+Spaghetti squash is easy to make and delicious!
 It’s a great change from pasta with a very mild flavor that goes well with so many flavor combinations.
-This Asian Peanut Spaghetti Squash Stir-Fry is quick enough for a weeknight meal and bursting with flavor!
+This Asian Peanut Spaghetti Squash Stir-Fry recipe is quick enough for a weeknight meal and bursting with flavor!
 It’s easy to change with your family’s favorite vegetables and/or protein!

-The hardest part about this recipe is trying to cut through the spaghetti squash.
+The hardest part about this spaghetti squash stir-fry recipe is trying to cut through the spaghetti squash.
 Make sure you use a sharp knife and be careful!
-Once you get it cut in half, scoop out the seeds.
+Once you get it cut the spaghetti squash in half, and scoop out the seeds.